robenkleene/prism/manual/src/color-moved-support.md

 # `--color-moved` support

 Recent versions of Git (≥ v2.17, April 2018) are able to detect moved blocks of code and style them differently from the usual removed/added lines.
-If you have activated this feature in Git, then Delta will automatically detect such differently-styled lines, and display them unchanged, i.e. with the raw colors it receives from Git.
+If you have activated this feature in Git, then Prism will automatically detect such differently-styled lines, and display them unchanged, i.e. with the raw colors it receives from Git.

 To activate the Git feature, use